 1. Be very selective in the applications you install.
 Stick with applications from well known developers and software companies.
 If you are tempted to install a more obscure application, then research it thoroughly before doing so.

 2. Double check the permissions you have granted to Facebook applications currently installed.
 You can access this list by clicking the down arrow in the top right corner and then clicking the ‘settings’ link.
-Then you’ll want to click on the ‘Apps’ link located in the left column.
+Then you’ll want to click on the ‘Apps and Websites’ link located in the left column.
 This will take you to the App Settings page.
 You can also use this link to be taken straight there.

 It is a good idea to check these settings from time to time.
 Application developers have been known to change required application permissions.
 Always be mindful of what data access a third party developer requests.
 Be especially suspicious of applications requesting the following: